Initial data for Minkowski stability with arbitrary decay: Introduction

 is the simplest solution to \eqref{EVE} and corresponds to the framework of special relativity.
 As a stationary solution of \eqref{EVE}, the question of its nonlinear asymptotic stability is of great importance.
 More precisely, if one considers asymptotically flat initial data close to the Minkowski data $(\RRR^3,e,0)$, can one show that the resulting spacetime $(M,\g)$ is geodesically complete and converges back to Minkowski in a particular gauge?

 This question has been answered positively first in the seminal work \cite{Christodoulou1993}, and has been revisited several times since.
 We would like to classify these various results depending on the decay of $(g,k)-(e,0)$ at infinity.
-More precisely, the data are such that
+More precisely, the data are such that\footnote{We denote by $\mathbb{N}$ the set of nonnegative integers and by $\mathbb{N}^*$ the set of positive integers.}